StefanRudvin/website-availability-monitor/README.md

 - Add your preferred websites urls and regexes to `website_availability_list.json`

 ### Running the availability monitor
-- Run `Main.py` with the required Aiven parameters and use either `--producer`, `--consumer` or `logger`
+- Run `Main.py` with the required Aiven parameters and use either `--producer`, `--consumer` or `--logger`
-- E.g: `python3 main.py --ca-path './LOC/ca.pem' --cert-path './LOC/service.cert' --key-path './LOC/service.key' --db-service-uri 'XXX' --kafka-service-uri 'XXX' --producer`
+- E.g: `python3 main.py --ca-path './XX/ca.pem' --cert-path './XX/service.cert' --key-path './XX/service.key' --db-service-uri 'XXX' --kafka-service-uri 'XXX' --producer`
 - Run tests with `python -m pytest tests/`

 ### Design decisions
-- I decided to keep the `--producer`, `--consumer` and `logger` runners separate for separation of concerns as running them all from a single python command (perhaps with threads etc) can be hard to manage.
+- I decided to keep the `--producer`, `--consumer` and `--logger` runners separate for separation of concerns as running them all from a single python command (perhaps with threads etc) can be hard to manage.
+- I decided to save events from Kafka into PostgreSQL manually instead of using a Kafka connector.

 ### Future improvements given more time
 - Use `cursor.execute` instead of `cursor.executemany` in saving availability items for improved write performance.